hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [17:34:14](#Y0oZoajEMUPb_dYYZDrttODdwgJRYCpDwO2rCkECi9M) <toomasv>:
 I confirm for `red-inspector` :+1:

-But differently from what I saw in morning `redmark` now crashes on `reference.md` Ì†ΩÌ∏ü Did you do something with it too?
+But differently from what I saw in morning `redmark` now crashes on `reference.md` üòü Did you do something with it too?

 [17:34:26](#BsAcQE5rPyNFiFJltCQcdJFunAqvdkdTXJIAkOJUgvc) <toomasv>: